modxorg/Docs/en/extras/formit/formit.tutorials-and-examples/examples.custom-hook.md

 Date Submitted: [[+datestamp_submitted]]<br/>
 ```

-Please note, however, that this will only work if 'customhook' precedes 'email' in the &hooks parameter in your FormIt call.
+For this to work, the `customhook` hook must be listed **before** `email` in the &hooks parameter in your FormIt call.
 The order in which snippets appear in the &hooks parameter determines the order of execution.
-As shown above under 'Snippet Tag', the hooks appear in the correct order.
-If the order were reversed, then the order of execution would also be reversed.
-The 'email' snippet would then execute prior to the 'customhook' snippet, your **MyEmailChunk** would be processed before 'datestamp_submitted' has been assigned a value, and the resulting tag in **MyEmailChunk** would resolve as empty.
+If the `email` hook would be executed before the custom hook, then the `datestamp_submitted` placeholder in the chunk would stay empty.

 ### Reading Values